aaronfreed/Marathon-Chronicles-map/README.md

 Apologies if I misspelled anyone’s name.
 I double-checked all the spellings, but I can’t promise that I didn’t misread them.

-Finally, of course I would like to thank **Bungie** for open-sourcing everything *Marathon*, and for that matter for creating it in the first place, and everyone who’s ever worked on **Aleph One**.
+The final thanks I wish to give, of course, are to **Bungie** for open-sourcing everything *Marathon*, and for that matter for creating it in the first place, and to everyone who’s ever worked on **Aleph One**.

+Lastly, as an aid to people going over the Pfhorums thread/YouTube channel, since several levels have changed names at least once over the course of development, here’s a log of their old names:

+**Take the Veil Cerpin Taxt**: formerly “The Inner Light” and “Anthems to the Welkin at Dusk”;
+**Pleiades’ Dust**: formerly “Noli pati a scelestis opprimi” and “Illegitimi non carborundum”;
+**Revisions of the Past**: formerly “Life Seeker”;
+**Everyone I Went to High School With Is Dead**: formerly “Welcome Home (Sanitarium)” and “Pine View (Hell)”;
+**Miranda, That Ghost Just Isn’t Holy Anymore**: formerly “Houses of the Holy”;
+**The Paradox of Tolerance**: formerly “Burn Down the Mission” and “Idioteque”;
+**Men Like Ravenous Fishes**: formerly “Deadwing” and “Inside Information”;
+**Room a Thousand Years Wide**: formerly “Tighter & Tighter”;
+**To Make an Idol of Our Fear and Call It God**: formerly “Please Excuse Our Dust”;
+**Neon Valley Street** formerly “2+2=5 (The Lukewarm)”

+I hope you enjoy this scenario.
+Comments, suggestions, constructive criticism, praise, offers of employment, submissions of content, pull requests, Vid films, etc., are all highly welcome.
 You can contact me at:

 · **the Pfhorums**, where my username is currently The Man: http://pfhorums.com